Congruence Index App

 -Save the planned images, for later review or consultation.

-The software is a class II medical device in the FDA.
 All information received from the software output must be clinically reviewed regarding its plausibility before patient treatment!
 Congruence Index App indicated for assisting healthcare professionals.
 Clinical judgment and experience are required to properly use the software.
 The software is not for primary image interpretation.

 In a busy everyday practice measuring in X-rays in clinical settings it is time consuming and cumbersome.
 Accessory instruments like protractors, goniometers, well sharped pencils, rulers or even transparent papers must be available.
 The app offers a very convenient and accurate way to measure the value of congruence by clicking points, right over your iPhone or iPad and help decide what could be considered normal or pathologic.

 The app is not a simple goniometer, is an enhanced product which help to monitor objectively during the course of the treatment how much hip joint concruency is achieved.
 This App is particular useful especially in clinical settings where you need a quick results.
 Please see tutorial videos at the developer’s web site. www.orthopractis.com